St. John Ambulance of Malaysia: SJAM Uniform

 With traditions and customs inherited from the SJAB, SJAM is somewhat paramilitary in its protocol and image and hence, SJAM volunteers is recognisable by its distinct white-and-black uniform.
 Volunteers are required to wear uniform to provide services, both for identification and to present a professional image.
 Unlike the uniform of other volunteer organisations in Malaysia, SJAM uniform is protected by the law, and may only be worn by volunteers who have been certified to have at least the minimum competency to be a uniformed personnel.

-There are presently three orders of dress intended for different situations, as follows:
+Presently there are six orders of dress intended for different situations: